JulietteSchlegel/5_steps_method_R/README.md

 # Example
 An example with an opensource network (`karate`) is available in the file `example_select_algo.R`.

+  - (1) We select a number of algorithms from the `igraph` and `concorR` packages using different heuristics to detect clusters in the network : fastgreedy, leading eigen, louvain, walktrap, label propagation, hierarchical clustering with different implementations and concor.
+  - (2) We keep all selected algorithms for the next steps since they provide consistent results (a partition with several clusters, without isolated nodes).
+  - (3) We compute the partitioning similarity between each selected algorithm using the `matrix_NMI()` function and plot the results using `plot_NMI()`.
+  - (4) We then compute the performance indicator using the `mean_NMI()` and `eam_NMI()` functions.
+We select the algorithm that maximise the equation : `mean_NMI(n) * (1-eam_NMI(n))`

 # Citation
 If you find those functions useful for your publication, please cite :